 Firewalls are network security devices (software or hardware) that are essentially a barrier that sits between your devices and the internet, or other external sources of data.
 Firewalls form an essential part of any company’s cybersecurity architecture, overseeing the safety of outgoing and incoming network traffic.

 Firewall configuration services

 Packet Filtering Firewalls

-Packet-filtering firewalls are the most common type of firewall, although they only offer very limited protection against cyber attacks and unauthorised access.
-Packet filtering firewalls examine each packet of incoming data and only allows them through if they match an established security rule.
+Packet-filtering firewalls are the most common type of firewall, although they only offer very limited protection against cyber-attacks and unauthorised access.
+Packet filtering firewalls examine each packet of incoming data and only allow them through if they match an established security rule.